juliaaclem/juliaaclem.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-This is the section where I will put information about me, Julia Sunnarborg.
+This is the section where I will put information about me, Julia Clem.